 Hybrid Adjustable Rate Mortgages offer the consumer a low interest rate for a certain period of time.
 Then, they increase or adjust to the current rate after fixed rate period has elapsed.
 These rates can be an entire point lower than 30 year fixed rates.
 Therefore, there may be significant savings in terms of interest paid to the lender.
 Some common hybrid ARMs are 1 year fixed, 1 year adjustable rates (1/1); 5 years fixed, 1 year adjustable (5/1); and 7 years fixed, 1 year adjustable (7/1).
 The adjustable rates will be based upon the federal rate when the fixed term elapses.
 These loans are also appealing to investors or home buyers who plan to sell in a short period of time.

-FHA secures loans made by private lenders.
+The FHA secures loans made by private lenders.
 These loans are provided to Americans who have a low to middle income.
 This loan is available to those people who cannot afford a large down payment or higher interest rates.
-Interest rates for these loans are lower than the National Average for a Fixed Rate Loan.
+Interest rates for these loans are lower than the national average for a fixed rate loan.
 Individual banks determine the interest rates; therefore, the consumer should do research prior to accepting a loan at a particular bank.
 The consumer can receive a loan for as little as 3 percent down and also receive as much as 6 percent on closing costs.
 This means that the consumer can borrow up to 97 percent of the cost of the home.

 VA loans are offered to veterans.
 The loans assist veterans in obtaining 100 percent financing.
 The United States Department of Veterans Affairs is the governing body that establishes the rules for the recipients of the VA loans.
 They also insure the VA loans and establish the terms of the loans offered to veterans.

-Fixed rate mortgages are best for individuals who intend to remain in their homes for the duration of the loan.
-The interest rate may be higher than an ARM; however, there will be no hidden mortgage increases over the duration of the loan.
+Fixed rates are best for individuals who intend to remain in their homes for the duration of the loan.
+The initial interest rate may be higher than an ARM; however, there will be no hidden increases over the duration of the loan.

-During the fixed rate period of a hybrid ARM, the consumer can enjoy the low interest rates and low mortgage payments.
-However, individuals who are not prepared may see an increase in their mortgage premiums that they cannot afford.
+During the fixed rate period of a hybrid ARM, the consumer can enjoy the low interest rates and low payments.
+However, individuals who are not prepared may see an increase in their loan premiums that they cannot afford.

 Fixed rate loans are by far the safest loans for consumers over a period of time.

-The best time to secure a mortgage is when the rates are the lowest.
-Compare the National Mortgage Rate average over the past 10 -20 years.
+The best time to secure a mortgage or refinance is when the rates are the lowest.
+Compare the National Mortgage Rate average over the past 10 to 20 years.
 If the rate is at one of its lowest points historically, then it can be a safe entry point into the market.
-Many investors purchased when the market was low, but it had not reached its lowest point.
-Now, home buyers owe more than the house is worth.
+Many investors over-extended themselves by purchasing multiple properties when prices were high.
+If the market turns, the home buyers may owe more than the house is worth.
 Those who wish to sell cannot fully recoup the costs of the home.
 Therefore, instead of having equity in the home, consumers owe more than the home is worth.
 Many individuals, in this instance will negotiate with the bank and “short sell” in order to relieve themselves of the debt.

-Beware of Adjustable Rate Mortgages (ARMs).
-The rates will increase after the introductory period and may cause a home buyer financial stress when the mortgage rates increase.
-Some individuals even foreclose when this happens, because they cannot handle the increase in the mortgage costs.
+Beware of ARMs.
+The interest rates will typically increase after the introductory period and may cause a home buyer financial stress when the rates increase.
+Some individuals even foreclose when this happens, because they cannot handle the increased payments.